 Developers can test their Lua implemented functions on any platform.
 No Windows machine, IDE, Office installation or anything like that is required - just the xllify CLI to run and validate their work locally.
 This is effectively a Lua interpreter preloaded with some libraries.

-Luau was used for sandboxing reasons.
-Potentially harmful Lua code cannot be run.
+xllify embeds the Roblox implementation of Lua, Luau.
+Luau was used for sandboxing reasons so that potentially harmful Lua code cannot be run in the Excel process space.
 It also has a gradual typing system to provide useful type hints to the conversion process, and also help developers catch bugs early on.

-As part of a build, developers offer up their Lua code to xllify through the provided GitHub Action.
+Developers offer up their Lua code to xllify through the provided GitHub Action.

 jobs: